sunfounder/3in1-kit/README.md

 <a id="update"></a>
 ## Update:
+2023-09-28:
+- German translation
+- Remove the R4 purchase link from ar_turn_the_wheel.rst.
+- Modify the format of the third entry of how it works in ar_state_change.rst.
+- Modify the format of the fourth item of how it works in ar_high_rem_alarm.rst.
+- For ar_state_change.rst in Basic Projects, change motorPinA to A_1A and motorPinB to A_1B.

 2023-09-26:
 - Remove the **Example** heading from component_capacitor.rst
 - R4 introduction to burn_firmware.rst moved to the front